camillareis/camillareis.github.io/_pages/cv.md

 ## Education

-### Doctoral School Techno-Economics
+### Doctoral Studies Techno-Economics
   2022 - 2026 (expected) <br />
-  Doctoral Thesis: *The Role of Organizational Context on Technical Debt Management: A Multiple Case Study of Software Development Teams* at the [Institut of General Management and Organisation](https://www.tugraz.at/institute/ufo/home), TU Graz
+  Doctoral Thesis: *The Role of Organizational Context in Technical Debt Management: A Multiple Case Study of Software Development Teams* at the [Institut of General Management and Organisation](https://www.tugraz.at/institute/ufo/home), TU Graz

 ### Master Studies Sofwareengineering - Management
   2018 - 2021 | GPA 3.6, passed with distinction <br />